 Although there are no specified deadlines for passing by-laws required to enact tax rates, tax ratios, and capping provisions (with the exception that by-laws must be enacted within the calendar year they pertain to), final tax billing cannot commence until such by-laws have been passed.
 Based on the recommendations in this report, the tax policy related by-laws, as included with this report, require Council approval.
-This will allow the final 2023 tax billings to be prepared and issued to property owners shortly thereafter, with the installments due on August 31st and October 31st.
+This will allow the final 2025 tax billings to be prepared and issued to property owners shortly thereafter, with the installments due on August 29th and October 31st, which aligns with the historical practice of setting the due dates on the final business days of August and October.

-ANALYSIS:
+Analysis:

-The actual total property taxes on a specific property in Haldimand County are calculated based on two principal factors: 1) the assessed value; which is then multiplied by 2) the applicable tax rate.
+The actual total property taxes on a specific property in Haldimand County are calculated based on two primary factors: 1) the assessed value; which is then multiplied by 2) the applicable tax rate.
 The Municipal Property Assessment Corporation (MPAC) determines the assessed value and property class for each individual property based on Province-wide rules and regulations.
 The only factor Haldimand County has control over is the municipal tax rate and even that is subject to many legislative requirements.
 This report presents the tax policy issues that Council needs to consider which will have an ultimate impact on an individual property's tax bill.
 Next to the annual budget approvals, this is the most important financial policy decision that Council makes that directly impacts all taxpayers in a given year.

 As noted above, annual impacts of property taxation on individual property owners are a factor of the following parameters: assessment changes/shifts; education tax rates; municipal tax levy requirements; and tax policy decisions.
-When Council approved the 2023 Tax Supported Operating Budget, the estimated tax impact on different property classes did not include any impacts related to tax policy changes.
-At the time the 2023 levy was established, the overall tax impact on the average residential home was projected to be 3.28%.
-Based on the tax policy recommendations reflected in this report, the revised overall tax impact on an average residential property has increased to 3.67%.
-This change is due primarily to assessment adjustments to the returned roll as described below, rather than changes to the tax policy.
+When Council approved the 2025 Tax-Supported Operating Budget, the estimated tax impact on different property classes did not include any impacts related to tax policy changes.
+At the time the 2025 levy was established, the overall tax impact on the average residential home was projected to be 4.46%.
+Based on the tax policy recommendations reflected in this report, the revised overall tax impact on an average residential property has slightly increased to 4.67%.
+This change is due primarily to assessment adjustments (often resulting in a reduction) to the returned roll as described below, rather than changes to the tax policy.